zedrdave/advent_of_code/README.md

 Another nice and easy one.
 Woke up much earlier than usual and started at 6:35am (questions open at 6am local time), but still not enough to crack the top 1000.

 With this addition, I believe Intcode can now execute subroutines… I am tempted to rewrite Day 7's permutation optimisation, into one single Intcode program.

+## 10

+Mostly an opportunity for some code cleanup:
+* Moved Intcode's `VM` to its own module (now requires running with `python3 -m`.
+See above).
+* Packed a few useful functions into a `utils` module
+* Created a standalone `utils.OCR` class, with the ML OCR reader from Day 8
+* Turned Intcode `VM`'s main function (`run`) into a generator, that `yield` output values…

+And with all these changes, I was able to rewrite my original [very raw solution](https://github.com/zedrdave/advent_of_code_2019/blob/master/11/11.py) into a neat concise bit of code that not only solves the problem rather elegantly, but also uses OCR to predict the text output from the bitmap…

+One major change from my initial code: using a sparse matrix, rather than allocating a ridiculously large `numpy.array` and hoping the program would remain within bounds.
+Turns out I did not even need `scipy.sparse`, as a mere `defaultdict(int)` with tuple keys works beautifully…